Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Problem definition

 and undergoes instantaneous jumps in the state vector when an impulse occurs\footnote{The superscripts $-$ and $+$ in~\eqref{eq:1b} denote the left-sided and right-sided limits, respectively.}:

 Feedback is enforced by modulating jump timing and magnitude with the continuous output,

-The design degrees of freedom of the pulse-modulated controller~\eqref{eq:modulation} are the frequency modulation function $\Phi(\cdot)$ and the amplitude modulation function $F(\cdot)$ that can be selected to achieve a variety of control objectives.
+The recursion above makes the controller dynamical of first order.
+The design degrees of freedom of pulse-modulated controller~\eqref{eq:modulation} are the frequency modulation function $\Phi(\cdot)$ and the amplitude modulation function $F(\cdot)$ that can be selected to achieve a variety of control objectives.
 To guarantee that the solutions are positive and bounded, it suffices to assume that these functions are bounded from above and below:

 where $\Phi_1$, $\Phi_2$, $F_1$, $F_2$ are constants.